-Paul wanted “mutual edification" (Rom.
-14:19).
-“Teach and admonish one another with all wisdom, and as you sing psalms, hymns and spiritual songs" (Col. 3:16; Eph.
-5:19).
+Paul wanted “mutual edification” (Romans 14:19).
+“Teach and admonish one another with all wisdom, and as you sing psalms, hymns and spiritual songs” (Colossians 3:16*; Ephesians 5:19*).
 Paul was confident that the Romans could “instruct one another” (Romans 15:14).